 Site Assessment Review or SAR

 Please see the LID links and guidance page that will list the site assessment requirements needed for a planning permit Pre-Application Meeting per the COBI Administrative Manual.
-Additionally, you will find information on the proposed Ordinances and Resolutions implementing the site assessment changes, DRAFT forms for the Site Assessment and Development Permit (SADP), and some other useful links and guidance on the new requirements for permitting.
+Additionally, you will find information on the proposed Ordinances and Resolutions implementing the site assessment changes and some other useful links and guidance on the new requirements for permitting.